nforman91/web-sprint-challenge-adding-data-persistence/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. Explain the difference between Relational Databases and SQL.

+Relational databases are databases that store data in tables.

+SQL is a language that is used to query databases.

 2. Why do tables need a Primary Key?

+Primary keys ensure uniqueness to every record, which allows for individual record queries.

 3. What is the name given to a table column that references the Primary Key on another table?

+Foreign key.

 4. What do we need in order to have a _many to many_ relationship between two tables?

+A junction or appointment table.